AKASHNEGI-github/MCA-Notes/Computer_Networks.md

 ---

 ### What is a Network
-A network is a set of devices that are connected with a physical media link.
-In a network, two or more nodes are connected by a physical link or two or more networks are connected by one or more nodes.
-A network is a collection of devices connected to each other to allow the sharing of data.Example of a network is an internet.
+A network is a collection of devices connected to each other with a physical media link to allow the sharing of data.Example of a network is an internet.
 An internet connects the millions of people across the world.

 Types of Network -
 - **PAN (Personal Area Network)** - Let devices connect and communicate over the range of a person like connecting Bluetooth devices.